datascientist970/AI_Automation_workflow/README.md

 This repository is licensed under the [MIT License](LICENSE).

-## Note: This repository is continuously updated with new AI automation workflows.
-More projects will be added over time, showcasing the evolving scope of AI-powered automation and workflow integration.

-> **Showcase of AI automation and workflow engineering using n8n — continuously updated to reflect real-world, professional applications.**
+> **Showcase of AI automation and workflow engineering — continuously updated to reflect real-world, professional applications.**